Fiachra0/pokeminer/README.md

 MAP_START = (12.3456, 14.5)  # top left corner
 MAP_END = (13.4567, 15.321)  # bottom right corner
 GRID = (4, 5)  # row, column
-# LAT_GAIN and LON_GAIN can be configured to tell how big a space between
-# points visited by worker should be.
-LAT_GAIN should also compensate for
-# differences in distance between degrees as you go north/south.
-LAT_GAIN = 0.0015
-LON_GAIN = 0.0025

 ACCOUNTS = [
     # username, password, service (google/ptc)